 One Day in Yosemite with Kids Stop 3: Lower Yosemite Falls Trail

 From there, we hiked the Lower Falls trail, which is very kid-friendly.
 It’s pretty short and offers great views of the falls.
 Plus, once you get to the base of the falls, you can scale some rocks if you’re feeling intrepid.
 Our kids love to climb, well, anything, so this was a big hit and we climbed right up to the spray, which was very fun.
 It wasn’t particularly strenuous and all of us could manage it (even me with my giant belly and maternity dress…).

-We stopped back by the visitors’ center to turn in Junior Ranger booklets and get badges (be sure to get them right at the beginning of the day so the kids can be working on them throughout), got some dinner in the village, then headed to pick up our car (we walked pretty much this entire time as we were there during the summer and even the shuttle bus waits were insane).
+We stopped back by the visitors’ center to turn in Junior Ranger booklets and get badges (be sure to get them right at the beginning of the day so the kids can be working on them throughout), got some food in the village, then headed to pick up our car (we walked pretty much this entire time as even the shuttle bus waits were insane).

 One Day in Yosemite Stop 4: Choose Your Own Adventure

 This post may contain affiliate links, which means I may earn a small commission if you click my link but does not change your price.
 See my affiliate policy here.

 There are a number of other terrific hiking options when visiting Yosemite with kids.
 One favorite is Mirror Lake, which may be full early in the season if you’re lucky, or will be dry and fun to climb around later into the summer.
 If you have bikes, we love the ride down since much of the road is protected for pedestrians and bikes.

 Another favorite hike is Sentinel Dome, which is about 2 miles round trip and gives you a 360 degree view, including Half Dome and El Capitan.
 It’s very doable with kids, and has a fun climb up a giant rock at the end.
 The drive from the Valley is about an hour.